-3. We enjoyed the outdoor movie nights this summer.
-What other community events does the Township host?
+4. What other community events does the Township host?

 - The Park and Recreation Board hosts a variety of community recreation events each year, including "Light Up Upper Uwchlan", which is an annual tree lighting, an Easter Egg event, and summer movie nights.
-Events are posted on the calendar at Upperuwchlan-pa.gov/calendar.
+"Trunk or Treat" on October 28 was hugely successful.
+Events are posted on the calendar at UpperUwchlan-pa.gov/calendar.
 If you have suggestions for future events, let the Park and Recreation Board know.

-4. Is there a place in the Township where we can play cricket?
+5. Is there a place in the Township where we can play cricket?